Brick red ribbed crew neck jumper

 you're already judging it!"

-To properly judge a sweater, you need to know its weight and gauge.
-While knowing these two numbers won't have the same effect as putting on the sweater and feeling its soft knit envelope you, it's a good way to get an idea of its thickness and therefore its seasonality from a distance.
+To judge a sweater, you first need to know its weight and gauge.
+Of course, knowing these two figures won't have the same effect as slipping on the sweater and feeling its soft knit wrap around you.
+But it is a good way, from a distance, to get a sense of its thickness and therefore its seasonality.

 The weight

-For a sweater, the weight is linked to its density.
-And ours has a fighting weight of 300g, which officially classifies it in the lightweight winter sweaters category.
+For a sweater, weight is linked to its density.
+And ours comes in at a fighting weight of 300g, which officially places it in the category of lightweight winter sweaters.

-Unofficially, a sweater of this weight is actually an all-season sweater, depending on the local climate and how you wear it: against the skin, it's ideal for mid-season temperatures of 10-15°C, over a shirt, it will accompany you all winter.
-You won't go trekking in Lapland with your Cashwool sweater, but in metropolitan areas it will keep you warm enough during the cold season (assuming you add a jacket or coat to go outside).
+Unofficially, a sweater of this weight is ultimately an all-season sweater, depending on the local climate and how you wear it of course: next to the skin, it's ideal for in-between seasons at 10–15°C; over a shirt, it will see you through the whole winter.
+You won't be trekking in Lapland in your Cashwool sweater, but in the city it will keep you warm enough during the cold season (assuming you add a jacket or coat for going outside).

 The gauge

-The gauge measures the thickness of a sweater.
-It corresponds to the number of needles on a knitting machine that fit within one inch (2.54 cm).
+The gauge, for its part, measures the thickness of a sweater.
+It corresponds to the number of needles on a knitting machine that fit within the space of one inch (i.e., 2.54 cm).
 The higher the gauge, the finer the sweater.
-Our Cashwool sweater has a gauge of 14, which corresponds to a high fineness.
+The gauge of our Cashwool sweater is 14, which corresponds to a high level of fineness.

 Traditional manufacturing in Italy